Caesars to buy William Hill for $3.7 billion in sports-betting drive

 Long the preserve of informal bookmakers, sports betting in the United States is growing rapidly after a landmark ruling in 2018 and gambling companies are reaching out for European expertise to back expansion.

 In Britain, William Hill has closed more than 700 betting shops after new regulations limited the maximum stake on lucrative gaming machines.
-Its UK rivals include GVC, which owns the Ladbrokes brand, as well as Flutter Entertainment.
+Its UK rivals include GVC GVC.L, which owns the Ladbrokes brand, as well as Flutter Entertainment FLTRE.I.

 Jefferies analysts said the prospect of a bid battle with Apollo had faded due to the threat of Caesars terminating the joint venture if its deal failed.
 For the bid to go through, it needs 75% support from William Hill shareholders.